 - Misinterpreting the results of x-rays and imaging scans.
 It is possible for fractures to remain hidden when scanned from only one angle, which is why many reputable orthopedists will take multiple x-rays and order more advanced scans.
 If they don’t interpret the results properly, they may miss the fracture altogether or end up recommending the wrong treatment.

 - Improperly treating a broken bone.
 The bone needs to be set and remain in place throughout the patient’s recovery to ensure proper healing.
-Ways this process can be impacted include the improper setting of the bone, failure to monitor the patient’s progress and electing to use the wrong method of placement.
-Some bones can be placed into a cast without concern while others require devices such as pins, screws or rods to keep in place.
+The ways this process can be impacted include the improper setting of the bone, failure to monitor the patient’s progress, and electing to use the wrong method of placement.
+Some bones can be placed into a cast without concern while others require devices such as pins, screws, or rods to keep in place.

 - Performing a procedure on the wrong limb.
 This can be especially problematic because it exacerbates the current injury while putting the patient through more bodily stress.
 Additional surgery is required both to address the original concern and to mend the mistake and this provides more ample opportunity for bacterial infections or other complications to develop.

 - Closing the patient during a surgical procedure while surgical instruments are inside his or her body.
 There have been concerning incidents where sharp objects, towels, sponges or other objects have been found inside postoperative patients.
 These objects can perforate internal organs, cause infections and force the patient to endure the intense pain until the object is removed.

 - Neglecting the patient’s progress or risks following a surgical procedure.
 Many of the injuries patients suffer occur after the surgery due to the numerous risks that are associated with any operative procedure.
 Infection is one of the most concerning risks, but other complications may arise.
 It is the duty of the orthopedist to recognize potential concerns and take proactive and reactive measures as appropriate to reduce and respond to risks.